Skip to main content

 glucocorticoid clearance

-Meaning ∞ Glucocorticoid clearance refers to the physiological process by which the body eliminates glucocorticoid hormones, such as cortisol, from circulation.
+Meaning ∞ Glucocorticoid clearance is the complex physiological process by which the body metabolizes and eliminates glucocorticoid hormones, primarily cortisol, from the circulation and tissues.